madeslowly/slow-steps/_sass/navigation/README.md

 Unique settings for the landing page

-## clinician.sass
+## data.sass

-Unique settings for the clinician pages
+Unique settings for the data pages

 ## walk.sass